Certified Public Accountant Act

 (Performing of Inspections)

-To safeguard the interests of the general public and promote the good of society, the competent authority may dispatch personnel to inspect the operations and operations-related financial condition of a CPA firm that has been approved to and provides attestation services to public companies.
+To safeguard the interests of the general public and promote the good of society, the competent authority may dispatch personnel to inspect the operations and operations-related financial condition of an approved CPA firm that provides attestation services to public companies.
 A CPA firm may not avoid, impede, or refuse to cooperate with such an inspection.

 Section 2 Sole Practitioner, Co-Location, and Joint CPA Firms